moiseevigor/moiseevigor.github.io/_posts/2018-02-13-compile-opencv-in-one-line.markdown

 comments: true
 ---

-At first you may need to install the dependancy packages
+At first you may need to install the dependency packages

 ```bash
 apt-get update && apt-get install -y --no-install-recommends \